davidrd123/Launch-Summarize-Capstone-YT/README.md

 # Capstone Project Transcript Analysis

-This repository allows you to extract and analyze transcripts from previous Capstone Projects through various methodologies.
-The extensive process involves fetching video transcripts, transcript processing, topic modeling, and interactive presentation of results.
+This repository allows you to extract and analyze transcripts from previous Launch School Capstone Projects through various methodologies.
+The processing pipeline involves fetching video transcripts, transcript processing, topic modeling, and interactive presentation of results.

 ## Setup